 - In addition, GLPs are paid a semi-monthly stipend as (taxable) compensation.
-GLPs enjoy the same benefits as non-exempt University employees, but are not eligible for University retirement contributions or staff/family tuition benefits.
+Except for their unique tuition benefit, GLPs enjoy the same benefits as non-exempt University employees.
 For more information, consult the CUA benefits page.

-- It is not necessary to wait for an acceptance letter from SLIS before applying to the Law Library GLP Program.
-However, proof of admission to SLIS is a prerequisite to any GLP award.
-The Law Library cannot assist applicants to obtain admission to the School of Library and Information Science.
+- It is not necessary to wait for an acceptance letter from DLIS before applying to the Law Library GLP Program.
+However, proof of admission to DLIS is a prerequisite to any GLP award.
+The Law Library cannot assist applicants to obtain admission to CUA.

 - Applicants must be eligible to work in the United States.
 The Law Library cannot assist international students in obtaining visas or work authorizations.

-- Although incoming students are preferred, applicants currently enrolled in MSLS classes may be considered.
+- Although incoming students are preferred, applicants currently enrolled may be considered.